Snugug/monsters-and-magic/src/content/monsters/tyrannosaurus-rex.md

     type: attack
     damage: 4d12
     element: physical
-    condition: Restrained
+    condition: ''
     ap: 2
     fatigue: 0
-    trigger: ""
+    trigger: ''
-    recharge: ""
+    recharge: ''
     thread: false
+    description: >-
-    description: "If the target is a Large or smaller creature, it has the Grappled condition (escape DC 17).
-While Grappled, the target has the Restrained condition and can’t be targeted by the tyrannosaurus’s Tail. range: 10"
+      If the target is a Large or smaller creature, it has the Grappled condition (escape DC 17).
+While Grappled, the target has the Restrained condition and can’t be targeted by the tyrannosaurus’s Tail. range: 10
   - name: Tail
     type: attack
     damage: 4d8
     element: physical
-    condition: Prone
+    condition: ''
     ap: 2
     fatigue: 0
-    trigger: ""
+    trigger: ''
-    recharge: ""
+    recharge: ''
     thread: false
+    description: >-
-    description: "If the target is a Huge or smaller creature, it has the Prone condition. range: 15"
+      If the target is a Huge or smaller creature, it has the Prone condition.
+      range: 15
 techniques: []
 cantrips: []
 charms: []